 Concrete, a book of essays focused on change in China, published May 31, 2018.
 My essay, The Heart of Old Xi’an, reflects my observations of a city where I first lived in 1981.
 I returned in 2005 to experience the impact of China’s modernization on this ancient capital.
 With all that had changed, could the city retain its old soul?

 My husband Gauss and I viewed several total solar eclipses together, and I’ve written articles on the topic.
 The Minneapolis StarTribune published one article in December, 2016 Chasing the Sky in anticipation of the August, 2017 event, and an update after the eclipse occurred, Chasing the total eclipse: Sometimes the cosmic transcends the personal

 The Voyage Report also published an article about the upcoming eclipse:

-Gauss and I have taped two podcasts for TheVoyageReport before and after the August 2017 total solar eclipse that crossed the United States.
+Gauss and I taped two podcasts for TheVoyageReport before and after the August 2017 total solar eclipse that crossed the United States.

 I’ve published pieces advocating for progressive health care reform.